DFKI/Repast-Simphony-Ant/README.md

 # Run Model (almost) w/o Eclipse

 This project uses the Repast Simphony JZombies Model, taken from the [Repast Java Tutorials](https://repast.github.io/docs/RepastJavaGettingStarted.pdf) and shows how to use Repast Simphony (almost) without Eclipse.
 This is especially useful, when the model is built in a `ci` pipeline or one wants to use another IDE, like Intellij IDEA.

-The approach is widely used by the
+The approach is developed and widely used by the team of the topic field [Cognitive Social Simulation](https://www.dfki.de/en/web/research/research-departments/smart-data-knowledge-services/tf-cognitive-social-simulation) of the Research Department Smart Data & Knowledge Services at DFKI.

 ## Requirements